British Steam merchant

 |Notes on event|

-At 04.00 hours on 18 March 1941 the Medjerda (Master Charles Edward Banks), a straggler from convoy SL-68, was hit by one torpedo from U-105 north of the Cape Verde Islands, broke in two and sank within 30 seconds.
-The master, 51 crew members and two gunners were lost.
+At 04.18 hours on 18 March 1941 the unescorted Medjerda (Master Charles Edward Banks), a straggler from convoy SL-68, was hit on the starboard side underneath the bridge by one G7e torpedo from U-105 and sank immediately after breaking in two within 30 seconds about 90 miles east of the Cape Verde Islands.
+The master, 34 crew members and four gunners were lost.

 |On board||We have details of 39 people who were on board.|